opentracing/specification/semantic_conventions.md

 - `peer.hostname`, `peer.ipv4`, `peer.ipv6`, `peer.port`, `peer.service`: optional tags that describe the database peer
 - `span.kind`: `"client"`

-### Captured errors
+### Span and log errors

+It is important to distinguish between **error Spans** and **errors logged during Span execution**.

+Every Span either finishes in an error state or does not: the `"error"=true` tag distinguishes between those two cases.
+(If the `"error"` tag is missing altogether, that implies `"error"=false`) Tools that consume OpenTracing instrumentation should not need to consider any other information to determine whether a Span is in an error state.

+#### Logged application-level errors

-Errors may be described by OpenTracing in different ways, largely depending on the language.
+It can also be useful to record application-level errors that crop up during a Span's lifetime.
+For those situations, Span logs are more appropriate since errors have a specific timestamp (and Spans in general represent a time interval, not a specific moment).
+Logged errors may be described by OpenTracing in different ways, largely depending on the language.
 Some of these descriptive fields are specific to errors; others are not (e.g., the `event` or `message` fields).

 For languages where an error object encapsulates a stack trace and type information, log the following fields: